-Erica believes that family therapy provides unique benefits when working on issues, including that having more than one family member in the therapy room can provide support throughout the therapeutic process, as well as provide various points of views on issues.
+Erica sees family therapy as providing unique benefits when working on issues, including that having more than one family member in the therapy room can provide support throughout the therapeutic process, as well as provide various perspectives on issues.
 One of Erica’s specific areas of interest is in working with couples, where she sees her role as helping to facilitate an experience of acceptance and encouragement within session in order to enhance the couple’s bond outside of session.
-Erica believes that every family, couple, and individual has the potential to make positive change in their lives, and sees her role as walking alongside her clients in their journey towards this change.
+She has completed the Level 1 Clinical Training in Gottman Method Couples Therapy, and incorporates elements of the Gottman Method into her work with couples.